 CABEM’s Credentialing System

 At CABEM we understand the difficulties organizations can face with the process of managing and tracking credentials, which is why we created software to address this problem.

-Our solution is called the Competency Manager, and can be used by organizations to manage the competency of their individuals by tracking credentials, storing documents, sending automated alerts, automating expirations and renewals, and conducting any trainings or assessments necessary.
+Our solution is called the Competency Manager and can be used by organizations to manage the competency of their individuals by tracking credentials, storing documents, sending automated alerts, automating expirations and renewals, and conducting any training or assessments necessary.
 If you would like to learn more, please visit our website and schedule a call today